Legatum & Partners

 • Dispute risks and debtor warning signs are qualified.

-• The trajectory is defined: reinforced amicable recovery, pre-litigation or judicial coordination.
+• The recovery strategy is defined: reinforced amicable recovery, pre-litigation or judicial coordination.

 • The file is ready to be handled with a clearer and more defensible position.